 When it comes to the daily commute to work or school, there is no better option to haul and organize all your gear than the Arkel Bug Pannier Backpack.
 The Bug Pack has one of the largest single-bag storage volumes in our entire lineup and has several internal and external pockets and sleeves for easy organization and access to your gear.
 It has a heavy-duty aluminum mounting system that is easy to use from the get-go and has comfortable backpack straps that can be quickly stowed away when not in use.

-While the Bug Pannier Backpack impresses across the board, it is one of the most expensive models in our lineup, and its base price doesn't include the optional laptop sleeve and waterproof rain cover.
-We rated this product with the addition of those two handy features, which would propel the costs up even higher, reducing its overall value and cost-effectiveness.
-But pricing aside, the Bug Pack is available with everything we would look for in a commuting pannier.
+Across the board, we found the Bug Pannier Backpack impressive, but it will cost you as this is one of the most expensive contenders we tested.
+And to add to that, its base price doesn't include the optional laptop sleeve and waterproof rain cover.
+We rated this product with the addition of those two nifty features, which would increase the cost even more, reducing its overall value and cost-effectiveness.
+Pricing aside, the Bug Pack is available with everything we would look for in a commuting pannier.
+If the price is too high for your budget, check out the Burley Pannier Set.
+It offers better waterproofing, though the storage capacity is small.

 Vario Updated Since Testing